 For lovers of Fantasy and Horror stories, Halloween is one of the best times of the year.
-Perfect for aficionados of the weird and macabre, we’ve compiled a reading list of truly creepy tales from some of the greatest horror authors of the past.
-If you’re after something terrifying to read this Halloween, this collection of scary stories is sure to get you in the mood.
+If you’re after something terrifying to read this Halloween, explore this reading list of fifteen truly scary books to read for Halloween.
+Perfect for aficionados of the weird and macabre, this list of Halloween fiction is full of classic tales of witches, blood-sucking vampires, ghostly hauntings, and even monsters from alternate universes, written by some of the greatest horror authors of the past.

 Jonathan Harker is a newly-qualified solicitor from England who travels to the Carpathian Mountains on the border of Transylvania, Bukovina, and Moldavia to oversee the sale of a castle.
 The current owner of the property is one Count Dracula, whom Harker initially perceives as gracious and welcoming, but whom he soon realises has diabolical plans of a preternatural nature.